Jira Authentication Problem Spurs Atlassian to Create a Patch

 The following Jira products have the vulnerability and should be patched as soon as possible: Jira Software Data Center, Jira Software Server, Jira Core Server, and all of their respective versions prior to 8.21.x, 8.13.18, 8.17.x, 8.18.x, 8.19.x, 8.14.x, 8.15.x, 8.16.x, 8.20.x, and 8.20.6.
 The digital security weakness also affects Jira Service Management Server, Jira Service Management Data Center, and their respective versions prior to 4.21.x, 4.20.6, 4.16.x, 4.17.x, 4.18.x, 4.19.x, 4.20.x, 4.13.18, 4.14.x, and 4.15.x.

-Atlassian representatives have also stated that the digital security vulnerability pertains to both third and first-party apps if they are installed on Jira Service Management and regular Jira versions and use a configuration that is considered to be vulnerable.
+Atlassian representatives have also stated that the digital security vulnerability pertains to both third-party and first-party apps if they are installed on Jira Service Management and regular Jira versions and use a configuration that is considered to be vulnerable.
 Jira customers who use the versions of the software listed above are advised to update to a patched version to minimize attempts at exploitation.
 However, if prompt patching is not feasible, Jira’s digital security specialists have stated it is prudent to update the compromised apps to the fixed versions noted below or simply disable them.
+In the meantime, teams needing to work with Jira data can still export Jira to CSV to maintain workflow continuity while addressing these security concerns.

 Which Versions of the Company’s Software Have Been Fixed?